Self employed maternity pay: Maternity Allowance guide

 Can you get maternity pay if you're self-employed?

-Yes.
-While you can't get Statutory Maternity Pay (SMP), you can apply for Maternity Allowance from the government.
+Yes, you can get maternity pay if you're self-employed.
+You can't receive Statutory Maternity Pay, but you can apply for Maternity Allowance from the government.
 This is the main form of maternity pay for self-employed people in the UK.

 How much do you need to earn to qualify for maternity allowance?

-To qualify for Maternity Allowance, you must have earned £30 a week or more for at least 13 of the 66 weeks before your baby is due.
-The weeks do not need to be consecutive.
+You need to earn at least £30 per week for 13 weeks during the 66 weeks before your baby is due.
+These 13 weeks don't need to be consecutive.

 What happens if you're both employed and self-employed?

-You cannot receive both Statutory Maternity Pay (SMP) and Maternity Allowance.
-If you are eligible for SMP through your employer, you must claim that instead of Maternity Allowance.
+You must claim one benefit or the other.
+If you're eligible for Statutory Maternity Pay through your employer, you must claim SMP instead of Maternity Allowance.

 Can you work while receiving maternity allowance?

-Yes, you can work for up to 10 'Keeping in Touch' (KIT) days without it affecting your Maternity Allowance payments.
-These days are designed to help you stay in contact with your business or clients.
-If you work more than 10 days, your allowance may be affected.
+Yes, you can work for up to 10 'keeping in touch' days without affecting your Maternity Allowance.
+These days help you stay connected with your business or clients.
+Working 10 days or fewer keeps your full allowance intact.